modsim/ChromaHD-genmesh/README.md

 - [x] Improve default.in: folds should allow quick selection of kugelpackung
 - [-] Export geometry before mesh start: [ Possible ].
 - [x] Time spent on booleans
+- [ ] Fix poly capping on larger beads
 - [ ] Save options (so that it can be reloaded and used with exported geometry?)
 - [ ] Improved error handling.
-- [ ] Switch off outputs of mesh fragments
+- [ ] Switch off outputs of mesh fragments / Output surfs and volumes to a separate folder?
 - [ ] Bridges at the cylinder-bead interface
 - [ ] Check for memleaks.
 No errors.
 But some blocks are reachable.
 - [ ] Implement enlarged beads